-Linux and Unix shred command
+Linux shred command

-Use shred to overwrite a file to hide its contents, and optionally delete it.
+On Linux operating systems, the shred to overwrite a file to hide its contents, and optionally delete it.

 shred is a program that will overwrite your files in a way that makes them very difficult to recover by a third party.

 The way that shred accomplishes this type of destruction digitally is to overwrite (over and over, repeatedly, as many times as you specify) the data you want to destroy, replacing it with other (usually random) data.
-This magnetically destroys the data on the disk and makes it highly improbable that it can ever be recovered.
+Doing this magnetically destroys the data on the disk and makes it highly improbable that it can ever be recovered.

 shred [OPTIONS] FILE [...]